You don't have to be a wine expert to learn how to enjoy wine. The first step is not to fear the field of wine!

 Tasting a wine

-It is not necessary to be an expert to taste wine, it is enough to sharpen our senses to better capture its characteristics and try to describe them to ourselves (in your own words).
+It is not necessary to be an expert to taste wine, it is enough to sharpen our senses to capture its characteristics better and describe them to ourselves (in your own words).
 Little by little, you will distinguish more and more aspects of each wine.

 Choose the best wine